Barbara (TV series)

 Barbara is a British sitcom starring Gwen Taylor in the title role.
-A pilot was broadcast in 1995 by Central Television, and three series were then televised on ITV from 1999 to 2003 by Carlton Television.
+A pilot was broadcast on 10 July 1995 by Central Television, and three series were then televised on ITV from 27 June 1999 to 4 April 2003 by Carlton Television.
 It was filmed at Carlton Studios in Nottingham in front of a live studio audience.
 The majority of location scenes for the series were filmed in various suburbs of Nottingham, including Mapperley and West Bridgford, with other scenes filmed around Nottinghamshire and Derbyshire.

 Plot

 Barbara Liversidge is a no-nonsense, outspoken, nosey, middle-aged doctor's receptionist with a sharp tongue.
 She has been married to her husband Ted, a mild-mannered taxi driver, for 40 years.
 Barbara is by far the dominant figure in the relationship, but Ted does occasionally stand up to her.
 The pair live in Pudsey, Leeds, West Yorkshire with their twenty-something son Neil, who drifts between jobs and a succession of short-term relationships.
 Their daughter, the long-suffering Linda, is married to Martin Pond, a TV presenter who has his own slot on the local news, Pond Life, which generally involves him making a fool of himself.
 Jean is Barbara's appearance-obsessed sister (Barbara once claims she's had so much plastic surgery that "she literally doesn't know her arse from her elbow") who marries the simpering Phil.
 Barbara's colleague at the doctor's surgery, Doreen, often regales Barbara with tales of the bizarre situations she and her never-seen husband Clive find themselves in.

 Much of the humour revolves around Barbara's tactlessness and her family's fear of getting on the wrong side of her.
 While the family often complain about her, they usually find they struggle to manage when Barbara doesn't take charge.
 Although the show initially appears to have a very traditional sitcom setting, surreal humour is frequently used, such as Barbara baking a cake that looks like Judi Dench and a taxidermist friend of Ted's stuffing and mounting his dead wife.
 There were also some more drama-based plots, such as Linda's discovery she can't have any more children after the birth of her son George.
 In a particularly dark development, the final episode ("Who Shot Barbara?") ends with an unseen assailant shooting Barbara from behind – a cliffhanger which is never resolved.